stoplightio/spectral/docs/guides/5-custom-functions.md

 ## Supporting Multiple Environments

 Spectral is meant to support a variety of environments, so ideally your function should behave similarly in Node.js and browser contexts.
-Do not rely on globals or functions specific to a particular environment.
-For example, do not expect the browser `window` global to always be available, since this global is not available in Node.js environments.
+Don't rely on globals or functions specific to a particular environment.
+For example, don't expect the browser `window` global to always be available, since this global isn't available in Node.js environments.

 If you need to access environment-specific APIs, make sure you provide an alternative for other environments.
 A good example of such a situation is `fetch` - a function available natively in a browser context, but missing in Node.js.